xyz2b/rabbitmq_exporter/README.md

 ### Binary release

-You can download the latest release [latest release](here) or go to the [release pages](https://github.com/kbudde/rabbitmq_exporter/releases).
+You can download the [latest release](https://github.com/kbudde/rabbitmq_exporter/releases/latest) or go to the [release pages](https://github.com/kbudde/rabbitmq_exporter/releases).
 Configuration is done with environment variables.
 See below.